 Earning passive income from real estate investment appeals to many Americans.
-With a passive income stream, you can make money without extensive effort.
-Passive income can help you build wealth and work toward your goal of reaching financial freedom.
-Though there are many ways to make passive income, investing in real estate is one of the most popular methods.
+With a passive income stream, you can continue making money without working.
+Passive income can help you generate wealth and work toward your financial goals.
+Though there are many ways to build passive income, investing in real estate can be an effective strategy.

-If you are new to passive income and real estate investing, this guide will help you understand how to get passive income from real estate.
+If you are new to passive income and real estate investing, this guide will help you understand the meaning of passive income and how you can earn it from real estate.

 What Is Passive Income?

-Passive income refers to income you make without needing to do active work or participate in an ongoing manner.
+The definition of passive income is income you make without needing to do active work or participate in an ongoing manner.
 You earn income without trading your time for cash, as you would with a job.
 Of course, passive income does not translate to no work.
 Often with passive income streams, there is upfront work involved to set up the investment.
 However, once your investment is established, you do not have to continue participating to earn money.

 What Is Passive Income in Real Estate?

-To earn passive income in real estate, you will be investing in properties.
+To earn passive income in real estate, you can invest in various opportunities, each with a varying degree of involvement.
 How passive the income source will be depends on the type of investment you choose and your strategy.
 Many investment options do not require you to be actively involved on an ongoing basis, which is why real estate investment is so appealing to investors.